geins-io/geins-sdk/docs/packages/core/channel.md

 - **Use Cases**: Channels are particularly useful for applications that need to support multiple storefronts, markets, or localized experiences.
 - **Performance**: Utilizing caching mechanisms provided by the `Channel` class can improve application performance by reducing unnecessary API calls.
-- **Support**: If you encounter any issues or have questions, consult the Geins SDK documentation or reach out to the support team.

 Happy coding!